Ilia II of Georgia: Constitutional monarchy

+Georgian Dream

+In November 2024, the Georgian Orthodox Church released a statement signed by Ilia II congratulating the socially conservative governing party Georgian Dream on its victory in a parliamentary election reportedly marred by fraud.

+Homosexuality

 In 2013, Ilia II described homosexuality as a "disease" and compared it to drug addiction.
-He urged the Georgian authorities to stop a gay rights rally planned for Tbilisi on 17 May 2013 to mark International Day Against Homophobia, stating that the rally was a "violation of the majority's rights" and "an insult" to the Georgian tradition.
+He urged the Georgian authorities to stop a gay rights rally planned for Tbilisi on 17 May 2013 to mark International Day Against Homophobia, stating that the rally was a "violation of the majority's rights" and "an insult" to Georgian tradition.
 Following his comments, thousands of Georgians, led by Georgian Orthodox priests, took to the streets of Tbilisi to protest the gay rights rally.
-Due to escalating violence against the rally's participants the rally had to be abandoned and the activists driven in a bus to safety by the police.
+Due to escalating violence against the rally's participants, the rally had to be abandoned, and the activists were driven in a bus to safety by the police.
 In his response to the event, Ilia II said he did not endorse violence.